 Project Overview: Modify, calibrate, and fine-tune a projectile launcher to shoot targets while avoiding obstacles.
+The launcher should be able to deliver initial speeds between 5m/s and 10m/s.
 Use your physics knowledge to create a spreadsheet that will help you determine the best trajectory for each shot, as well as the proper setting for your launcher.
 Use your ingenuity and problem-solving skills to develop means of aiming and triggering your launcher in order to achieve the greatest accuracy and precision.